RibhavKhanna/RibhavKhanna/README.md

-  I am a second-year B.Tech Computer Science student at the Indian Institute of Information Technology in Lucknow.
+  I am a third-year B.Tech Computer Science student at the Indian Institute of Information Technology in Lucknow.
 I have great enthusiasm to learn new things.
 I am currently interested in App Development and Machine learning/ Deep learning.
   I am just a beginner for now, but I plan to learn a lot more from the community.